joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/bigfone/bigfone.md

 - `call`
 - `queued`

+We perform a incremental load of the following table into the datalake Raw and Clean.

+- `event`

 ### Responsible Data Team
 ​
 For any questions or concerns about this DAG, please contact the Data Engineering or Data Analytics team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).